stites/stites.io/posts/2018-11-02-hasktorch-release.md

 Hasktorch project: functions like `optimizer` in PyTorch, abstract the composition of a forward function with loss, but are also written in Python.
-Building these types of convenience functions is a work in progress which might need some generic programming, or simply Haskell best-practices.
+Building these types of convenience functions is a work in progress which might need some generic programming or, simply, Haskell best-practices.

 Hasktorch is entering a phase of "example-driven" development where we would like to collect PyTorch modules paired with Hasktorch conversions in our `examples/` subdirectory.
 We're hoping that this will make contributing code exciting and